-Transportation - According to the Engineering department, the District is in need of street extension and alignment to maintain better control and flow of traffic.
+Transportation - According to the Engineering department, the District is in need of street extension, alignment, and repair to maintain better control and flow of traffic.

 Fire - The City of Brookings Fire Department supplied information pertaining to life safety aspects within the study area.
-More than twenty-five percent of the District does not meet fire safety standards.
+More than twenty-five percent of the District does not meet fire safety standards due to inadequate street network and access.